 Special Educational Needs & Disability

-This page sets out information about our provision for children and young people with special educational needs & disability (SEND).
+These pages set out information about our provision for children and young people with special educational needs & disability (SEND).
 They are updated annually and are available as a paper copy by request from the school.

 About our school:

 St Birinus School provides for students with a wide range of special educational needs including those with:

 - Communication and interaction needs; this includes children who have speech language and communication difficulties including autistic spectrum conditions.

 - Cognition and Learning needs; this includes children who have learning difficulties and specific learning difficulties like dyslexia, dyspraxia and dyscalculia.